 In JVET-Q0451[2], it is proposed that mipSizeId is set to 2 for 8x8 block;

 In JVET-Q0453[3], it is proposed that LFNST transform set and LFNST transpose flag are determined according to an MIP mode index and MIP transpose flag of an MIP block, respectively.
+And LFNST is enabled for an MIP block with mipSizeId equal to 2.